robdmc/pandashells/README.md

 * seaborn
 * statsmodels

-To perform a complete installation of pandashells with full capability, first install and activate the
-<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>
-then run the following commands

-* Full python-2 install
-<pre><code># Create and activate a new conda env for pandashells (optional)
- conda create -n pandashells python=2.7 anaconda
- . activate pandashells

- # seaborn and mpld3 only needed if you want to create plots
- conda install seaborn
- pip install mpld3

- # astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
- pip install astroML
- pip install supersmoother
- pip install gatspy

- # installs all command line tools
- pip install pandashells
-</code></pre>

-* Full python-3 install
-<pre><code># Create and activate a new conda env for pandashells (optional)
- conda create -n pandashells python=3.4 anaconda
- . activate pandashells

- # seaborn and mpld3 only needed if you want to create plots
- conda install seaborn
- pip install mpld3

- # astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
- pip install astroML
- pip install supersmoother
- pip install gatspy

- # installs all command line tools
- pip install pandashells
-</code></pre>

 **Important:**  If you want to use pandashells without interactive visualizations (e. g. on a VM without X-forwarding), but would like to retain the ability to